-The office also administers the Michigan Service Animal Registry, offering individuals with disabilities who use trained service animals the opportunity to register with the state and obtain an official identification card and patch.
-Registration is voluntary and designed to ensure the legal right to access businesses, schools and other public accommodations.
+The ADA Compliance Division also administers the Michigan Service Animal Registry, offering individuals with disabilities who use trained service animals the opportunity to register with the state and obtain an official identification card and patch.
+Registration is voluntary.

 Anthony Lewis, Director

 The Management Services division coordinates and implements the information technology, budgetary, special services and liaison work for the department.
 These services include: